Nonlinear Coupling between Motional Modes in Trapped Ion Quantum Processors: Background

 \subsection{Nonlinear Coupling}

 Motional nonlinearity in trapped-ion systems arises from higher-than-quadratic terms in the total potential energy.
-These anharmonic contributions originate both from the intrinsically nonlinear Coulomb interaction (beyond its quadratic expansion about equilibrium) and from deviations of the trapping potential from a perfect harmonic form.
-The latter can be pronounced in surface-electrode rf traps, where ions reside close to electrodes and multi-species operation is common~\cite{Home2011}.
+These anharmonic contributions originate both from the intrinsically nonlinear Coulomb interaction and from deviations of the trapping potential from a perfect harmonic form.
+The latter can be pronounced in surface-electrode rf traps, where ions reside close to electrodes and multi-species operation results in significant nonlinear effects~\cite{Home2011}.

-Nonlinearity produces two qualitatively distinct effects.
-First, it enables resonant energy exchange between normal modes—nonlinear motional mode coupling (\co)—which we will explore and quantify~\cite{Marquet2003}.
-Second, it generates off-resonant, amplitude-dependent shifts of mode frequencies due to excitations in other modes~\cite{Roos2008,Nie2009,Home2011,McAneny2014}.
-Either effect can disturb the motional state required for high-fidelity operations such as the \MSGATE{}~\cite{Srensen2000}.
+Depending on the relationship between mode frequencies, nonlinear coupling can produce two qualitatively distinct effects.
+On resonance, it enables energy exchange between normal modes, resulting in mode-entanglement~\cite{Marquet2003}.
+Off resonance, it produces amplitude-dependent shifts of mode frequencies due to the excitations in spectator modes~\cite{Roos2008,Nie2009,Home2011,McAneny2014}.
+Either effect can disturb the motional state required for high-fidelity operations such as the \MSGATE{}~\cite{Srensen2000}, by either directly entangling the qubits with spectator modes (resonant \co) or by shifting the bus mode frequency and thus the gate detuning (off-resonant effect) (see Figures~\ref{fig:n2_motional_detuning_vs_gate_time} \& \ref{fig:n2_motional_detuning_vs_gate_time_thermal}).